CMU-SAFARI/Hermes/README.md

     cmake ../
     make clean && make
     ```
-4. Build Hermes for single/multi core using build script.
+4. Build Hermes the using build script as follows.
 This should create the executable inside `bin` directory.

    ```bash
    cd $HERMES_HOME